rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 ### Default

-Resets all form controls to their default values, most of these default values are the same as in the original sketch, with the exception of the hue rate of change as this is a completely new feature.
+Resets all form controls to their default values, most of these default values are the same as in the original sketch, with the exception of the hue rate of change as this is a completely new property.

 ### Clear Screen